Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Treatment of toxic hepatitis should be aimed at preventing serious disorders in the liver and the body as a whole.

-The prognosis is mostly unfavorable.
+The prognosis is generally unfavorable.

 Diagnosis of toxic hepatitis